7uperior/famlafl/docs/source/implementations/frac_diff.rst

 Implementation
 **************

-The following function implemented in mlfinlab can be used to derive fractionally differentiated features.
+The following function implemented in famlafl can be used to derive fractionally differentiated features.

-.. py:currentmodule:: mlfinlab.features.fracdiff
+.. py:currentmodule:: famlafl.features.fracdiff
 .. autofunction::  frac_diff_ffd